 You might decide to offer different hours, minimum age of enrollment, specialized meals, etc. anything that might give your childcare an edge.

-Check out this post for different childcareservices you might consider.
+Check out this post for several different childcare services you might consider.

 4. Experience Matters